 For other families, the response takes an even more negative tone, with disrespect coming back at mom whenever she inquires about their day.
 Pre-adolescents might offer, “None of your business” and hide in their iPods.
 Yet, mom continues to be kind and keeps inquiring nicely, trying to dance around the bad attitude.
 If mom doesn’t change, this will not get better.

 The Rule of Reciprocity: Give and Take Makes the World Go Round

-From a very early stage, it is important for children to learn about this rule.
+From a very early stage, children need to learn about this rule.
 It helps because it means that if you share your toy, I will share mine.
 It also means that if we play my game first, then I will play your game next.
 You listen to me, and I will listen to you.
 Basic stuff…but critically important.

 Reciprocity is taught in many ways to our children, and if they learn this lesson well, they will end up with many healthy relationships—at home, at school, and on the playground.

 Teaching Reciprocity The Easy Way

 P.S: Have you signed up for your free special report?
 Remember: You get this special report for a limited time only.
 You also get state-of-the-art parenting guidance delivered free to your email box.
 Just one idea could change your child’s entire future.

 Sign Up Now

 The Secret to Building Emotionally